qmab5k/Customer_Experience_Project/README.md

 ### Libraries Used

-The project utilizes various Python libraries such as pandas, matplotlib, seaborn, numpy, scikit-learn, warnings, and geopandas.
+The project utilizes various Python libraries such as pandas, matplotlib, seaborn, numpy, scikit-learn, warnings, NLTK and geopandas.

 ### Data Importation